A Landlord’s Guide to Selling by Auction in the UK

 Selling with Tenants in Situ: What You Need to Know

 One of the most common questions from landlords is: “Can I sell a tenanted property at auction?”
-The answer is yes — and in many cases, it’s an advantage.

-However, there are a few things to keep in mind:
+What to keep in mind:

 Selling a Vacant Property

-A vacant property:
+Advantages of a vacant property:

 Should I Sell with or Without Tenants?

-How the Property Auction Process Works for Landlords
+How the Auction Process Works for Landlords

 - Choose the Right Auction House